Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 You can expand a security group in the list to see details about the security group, including tags and rules associated with the security group. etc.

+* Changing password

+User can change his password from the User Console by clicking at "user@account" on the top right and then  selecting the "Change Password" option.

 #### User level operation and tooling